James1345/white-noise/README.md

 # white-noise

-Test Data generator for SQLAlchemy (and possibly Django)
+Test Data generator for SQLAlchemy and Django

-This package is designed to make it easy to generate test data for SQLAlchemy applications (Django possibly to come in the future).
+This package is designed to make it easy to generate test data for SQLAlchemy or Django applications.
 It was inspired after spending most of a day failing to get Mixer working properly.

-The aim is to have a (mostly) consistant api for all generation.
+The aim is to have a consistant, simple API for all generation.

 ## API overview
 Fixtures define the data that should be entered into the database.
 Generators